nigelredding/act65.github.io/_posts/2016-3-26-Rotating.md

 How does this apply to rotations?
 How can two premutations be meaningfully combined?
 As if we cannot, then for each layer we convolve with rotations the process increases its size by a factor of eight.

 In the paper, this issue is solved by their operations, pool and stack.
+Which results in permutation invariant pooling.

-However, I think we can do better than permutation invariant pooling.
+I think we can do better than permutation invariant pooling.
 I would want to use the symmetries of the dihedral group to allow us to aggregate the generated features based on rotation.

 For example.

-* For each permutation of each kernel do the usual 2D convolution.
-Thus giving 8 times our spatial feature maps (8xNxdxwxw).
+* For each rotational permutation of each kernel, do the usual 2D convolution.
+Thus giving 8 of our spatial feature maps (8xNxdxwxw).
 * Now for the next layer do the same again over each feature map, giving 8x(8xNxdxwxw) = 64xNxdxwxw.
 	* We can easily see that this will get out of hand quickly.
 * Now take each of our 64 permutations, which is really the product of two permutations and map it back onto the original rotation space.